This vegan gnocchi recipe is so tasty and delicious and uses no animal products at all!

 How To Cook The Vegan Gnocchi

-You do NOT want to overcook the gnocchi and you should keep in mind that the potatoes which make up most of the dough have already been cooked.
+You do NOT want to overcook when making gnocchi vegan and you should keep in mind that the potatoes which make up most of the dough have already been cooked.

-Overcooking the gnocchi will lead to ruining the recipe!
+Overcooking the dairy-free gnocchi will lead to ruining the recipe!

 Set a timer for 2 minutes and then drain!